A Man and His Cat

 A Man and His Cat (おじさまと猫, Ojisama to Neko) is a Japanese manga series written and illustrated by Umi Sakurai.
 Self-published as a webcomic by Sakurai before being serialized by Square Enix Manga, the series follows an older widower who adopts an unwanted cat.

-A live-action adaptation started airing on January 1, 2021.
+A live-action television drama adaptation aired from January to March 2021.
 The cats are portrayed by puppets.

 Synopsis

 Fukumaru, a large and homely Exotic Shorthair at a pet store, is regularly passed over in favor of kittens that are younger and cuter than he is.
 He is unexpectedly purchased by Kanda, an older man who is recently widowed and who has a distant relationship with his adult children.
 The episodic, slice of life series follows Kanda and Fukumaru as they live and seek mutual companionship together.